dhis2/dhis2-emis-docs/ETKdesigndoc.md

 ## Objective

-Having a standard education toolkit is expected to support countries in standardise their data collection and information use.
-The toolkit is aimed at pointing countries to the bare minimum data needed to be collected in order to be able to monitor sustainable development goal 4 and the continental education strategy for Africa.
+Having a standard education toolkit is expected to support countries in standardizing their data collection and information use.
+The toolkit is aimed at pointing countries to the bare minimum data needed to be collected in order to be able to monitor -  Sustainable Development Goal 4 (SDG 4) and The African Union's Continental Education Strategy for Africa (CESA).
 This in turn will bring countries closer toward the goal of inclusive and equitable education and promoting lifelong opportunities for all.

 ## Content and alignment with other tools